 Life Over the 2018 Holidays was not as joyful as we wished.
 On Thanksgiving, Chrissy ended up in the emergency room with a severe case of pneumonia.
 Englewood Hospital did a CAT-scan, and they found a mass on her left lung.

 We were very lucky that we did not lose Chrissy to pneumonia.
-She saw a lung specialist, who had to issue more antibiotics to fully clear up the pneumonia in her lungs.
-Unfortunately, we had to wait from December 2018 to January 2019 for her lungs to clear up for the lung specialist to do another CAT-scan to see if Chrissy had lung cancer.
+We had to wait two weeks until she saw a lung specialist, who had to issue more antibiotics to fully clear up the pneumonia in her lungs.
+Unfortunately, we had to wait from December to January for her lungs to clear up for the lung specialist to do another CAT-scan to see if Chrissy had lung cancer.

-Chrissy and I's faith in God has strengthened throughout the waiting period.
+Chrissy and I's faith in God has strengthened throughout the past 45 days.
 We had to live a day at a time, a moment at a time, so that fear of the unknown would not cripple our souls in continuing to take care of the kitties.

 Chrissy is really a woman with the strength of a thousand men.
 She continued to do her daily duties, and the kitties never went without her love and care.

-Chrissy, on January 23rd,2019 , got the results of the last CAT-scan.
+Chrissy, on Wednesday, got the results of the last CAT-scan.
 It was bittersweet news.

 Chrissy does not have lung cancer, she has an onstart of emphysema.
 Her next scheduled appointment is a lung breathing test, and she will be prescribed medicine.
 We will let you know more as we find out the course of action that the doctor has planned for her.

 As Chrissy says, she is one tough bitch.
 No matter what she faces, Chrissy will never let the kitties go without.